ELGF24/Assembly-Turorial-MSP430/README.md

-This repo will be a guide to help engineering students learn how to write programs using Assembly Language for the MSP430G2553 microcontroller
+# ASSEMBLY PROGRAMMING LANGUAGE

+This repo will help you to get a better understanding when programming in assembly

+* Here I'll be sharing some exercices with its solution